 Whilst it may not be immediately obvious Pop Will Eat Itself are one of the important and influential bands for us at Funkdub HQ.
 The last time they played together with the full line up, way back in 2005, we made a pilgrimage to see one of the shows in Birmingham.
 News emerged that the Poppies were back with almost all the original members (Clint Mansell excepted) and for the 30th Anniversary, would be playing the classic “This Is The Day….This Is The Hour…This Is This!” in full, excitement levels ratcheted up a notch.
-When it also turned out that they were finishing off in our home town of Chester, the levels ratcheted up a notch further.
+When it also turned out that they were finishing off in our home town of Chester, the levels went even higher.
 When, on the afternoon of the show, 3DJ got a call saying that they needed a DJ for the support slot …well!

 Before getting to the show itself we have to give a shout out to this mix by Plimsoul, absolutely outstanding; “An hour long mix of PWEI original samples, interviews and influences for their first 3 albums”, the mix includes excerpts and samples from Robocop, Steppenwolf, Christine, Althea and Donna, Public Enemy and a hefty slice of Bomb The Bass.
 It show cases the sheer breadth of influences taken in by PWEI, and why they’re so important:

 The band were playing at The Live Rooms in Chester, the venue was packed with plenty of fans both old and new.
 3DJ played an excellent forward thinking set before the band, taking in digital dub styles / PWEI influences ruff beats and head nodding skankers.